phaubertin/freecodecamp-exercise-tracker/README.md

 # Exercise Tracker REST API

-### Work in progress.

 This is my solution to the [freeCodeCamp](https://www.freecodecamp.org) [Exercise Tracker REST API project](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker).
-It was forked from the [freeCodeCamp/boilerplate-project-exercisetracker](https://github.com/freeCodeCamp/boilerplate-project-exercisetracker) repository on GitHub.
+I forked it from freeCodeCamp's [boilerplate-project-exercisetracker](https://github.com/freeCodeCamp/boilerplate-project-exercisetracker) repository on GitHub, and then implemented the required functionality.

 ### User Stories